SiaFoundation/siad/doc/api/index.html.md

 ### OPTIONAL
 **force** | boolean\
-Indicates if the bubble should only updated out of date directories.
+Indicates if the bubble should only update out of date directories.
 If `force` is true, all directories will be updated even if they have a recent `LastHealthCheckTime`.

 **recursive** | boolean\
-Indicates if the bubble also be called on all subdirectories of the provided directory. **NOTE** it is not recommend to manually bubble entire filesystems, ie calling this endpoint recursively from the root directory.
+Indicates if the bubble should also be called on all subdirectories of the provided directory. **NOTE** it is not recommend to manually the bubble entire filesystem, i.e. calling this endpoint recursively from the root directory.

 ### Response